How To Start A Blog – An Easy And Simple 8 Step Guide

 - Go to KnowEm and search for the name.
 This will tell you which social sites your name is available on.

-Once you’ve found a great name….it’s time to buy your domain and start hosting your site!
-Hosting services are services that give you a home on the internet and reserves your spot.
-It holds all of your blogs data, posts, photos, you name it!
+Once you’ve found a great name that you love it’s time to buy your domain!
+Hosting services are services that give you a home on the internet and holds all of your blogs data, posts, photos, and whatever else you’ll need for your site!
 So when someone goes looking for it your hosting service quickly delivers that information.

-Where can you find hosting?
-Well, that’s pretty easy because there are plenty of hosting services out there.
 Bluehost is one of the most popular ones, but we honestly do NOT recommend going with them.
 We were hosted with them for over two years and have experienced from pretty terrible customer service and had a lot of issues talking with them when we finally did switch to another service.
-They continued to bill us after we had canceled with them!
+They continued to bill us after we had cancelled with them!
 So we switched to SiteGround and THANK GOODNESS we did.
 It’s been nothing but smooth sailing.

 Here some reasons why we (already) love them: